A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-This highly regarded bourbon is made to pay homage to the whiskey of the same name that was distilled on the same sight before prohibition.
+This highly regarded bourbon is made to pay homage to the whiskey of the same name that was distilled on the same site prior to prohibition.
 Made with 70% corn, this 90 proof bold, complex whiskey is perfect for anyone looking for a throwback to a bygone era of spirits production.

 Tasting Notes: